Vocational Rehabilitation

 Why Employers Should Hire Deaf Employees

-Hiring deaf employees is not about charity — it is about talent, diversity, innovation, and strong work ethic.
-Deaf employees bring valuable skills, perspectives, and dedication that benefit businesses, customers, and workplace culture.
+Hiring deaf employees is not an act of charity; it is an investment in talent, diversity, innovation, and a strong work ethic.
+Deaf employees bring valuable skills, unique perspectives, and dedication that benefit businesses, customers, and workplace culture.

 **Key Reasons to Hire Deaf Employees**